socketsupply/socket/README.md

 ```

 # FAQ

 #### Why the F is it in C++ instead of Rust?

 Rust is incredible.
 Write your backend in Rust.
 Even write your front end in Rust
 and load it as WASM!
 This project is in C++ because webkit is, Cocoa is, GTK is,
 and Windows is.
-Writing this in C++ means less context switching, fewer intermediate.
+Writing this in C++ means less context switching, fewer intermediate
+steps.

 #### What about keyboard accelerators?

 All menues raise events in the front-end.
 So should keyboard accelerators.
 Your accelerators, and menu items can all use `addEventListener` and then
 send a message to the backend if needed.

+#### I need feature-X, but Opkit doesn't support that, can you make it?

+You can make a PR.
+But the goal is not to solve the all problems for all
+use cases.
+The goal is to be minimal.
+Just the essentials.
+Stay fast and
+stay simple.
+Electron or Tauri might have what you are looking for.

 [01]:https://developer.apple.com/documentation/webkit/wkwebview
 [00]:https://developer.apple.com/videos/play/wwdc2020/10188/